ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2023/10-website-basics.md

 ###### Web Code

-* Create a new `gamegrub.web` package.
+* Create a new `sfsubs.web` package.
-* Create a `gamegrub.web.MenuController` class to act as the controller.
+* Create a `sfsubs.web.MenuController` class to act as the controller.
 It should include the following routes:
   * `/` - a home page for the application.
   * `/about` - an about page with the text given at the bottom of the page.
 You may add additional text and items as desired
   * `/menu` - a page that includes the entire menu (all predefined combos, entrees, sides, and drinks).